berkholz/pamooba/README.md

 # How to setup?
-We create a directory for the pamooba confugration files and a template configuration file:
+We create a directory for the pamooba configration file and a template configuration file:

     mkdir -p /opt/pamooba/conf/
     java -jar /opt/pamooba/bin/PaMooBa-0.1.2-jar-with-dependencies.jar -t /opt/pamooba/conf/pamooba.conf.xml